alexxlevesque/cluegamesolver/README.md

    - Log suggestions and responses
    - System updates probabilities in real-time
    - View probability distributions for envelope and player cards
-   - Get suggestions for optimal next moves
+   - Get probability-based suggestions for optimal next moves

 3. **Probability Updates**
    - When a card is shown: Eliminates it from envelope possibilities